ClickCease What are URLs? A guide to better & SEO-friendly URLs

 1. Edit the URL slug: In the WordPress editor, locate the permalink under the page or post title.
 Update it to a short, keyword-rich slug.

-2. Set up redirects: Use a plugin like Redirection to create a 301 redirect from the old URL to the new one, ensuring link equity and usability.
+2. Set up redirects: Use a plugin like Redirection to create a 301 redirect from the old URL to the new one.

 3. Update internal links: Check for internal links pointing to the old URL and update them.
-Tools like Broken Link Checker can streamline this process.
+Tools like Broken Link Checker can help.

 4. Submit updated sitemap: If you’re using an SEO plugin like Yoast, your sitemap will update automatically.
-Resubmit it to Google Search Console to expedite indexing.
+Resubmit it to Google Search Console.

 How to change URLs in Shopify

 1. Edit the URL handle: In the Shopify admin, navigate to the product, collection, or page editor.
-Under “Search Engine Listing Preview,” update the URL handle to reflect your optimized slug.
+Update the URL handle under “Search Engine Listing Preview”.

-3. Check internal navigation: Ensure all internal links point to the updated URL to maintain a seamless user experience.
+3. Check internal navigation: Ensure all internal links point to the updated URL.

-4. Monitor performance: After changes, track traffic and rankings using Google Analytics to ensure the updates positively impact SEO.
+4. Monitor performance: After changes, track traffic and rankings using Google Analytics.

 FAQs about URLs and SEO